 #5 – Practice as much as possible

 As with every single ACCA exam, practice is absolutely fundamental to your success.
 Especially for an exam like ACCA Strategic Business Leader, simply reading content and writing notes isn’t enough to get the job done.

-This exam is so heavily focussed on application, so knowing your notes simply isn’t enough.
+This exam is so heavily focussed on the application, so knowing your notes simply isn’t enough.
 Instead, spend some time to ensure you’re familiar with the content on the syllabus – but then move onto applying that knowledge through questions.